If your family gets drinking water from a private well, do you know if your

 - Manure Stacks, 250 feet

 reach crisis levels.
 That can be expensive.
 It’s better to maintain your well, find problems early,

 and correct them to protect your well’s performance.
 Keep up-to-date records of well installation

 and repairs plus pumping and water tests.
 Such records can help spot changes and possible problems

 with your water system.
-If you have problems, ask a local expert to check your
+If you have problems, ask a local expert to check your well construction and

 For additional information see:

 - EPA's Drinking Water From Household Wells (EPA 816-K-02-003 January 2002)

 - EPA Software for Environmental Awareness -Private Water Systems - A complete minicourse in design and construction of private drinking water systems (wells and piping).
 Includes water quantities required, water pumps, systems controls, design considerations and piping.

 Dug wells are holes in the ground dug by shovel or backhoe.
 Historically, a dug well was excavated below the groundwater table until incoming water exceeded the digger’s bailing rate.
 The well was then lined (cased) with stones, brick, tile, or other material to prevent collapse.
 It was covered with a cap of wood, stone, or concrete.
 Since it is so difficult to dig beneath the ground water table, dug wells are not very deep.
 Typically, they are only 10 to 30 feet deep.
 Being so shallow, dug wells have the highest risk of becoming contaminated.To minimize the likelihood of contamination, your dug well should have certain features.
 These features help to prevent contaminants from traveling along the outside of the casing or through the casing and into the well.